CTSRD-CHERI/cheri-c-programming/src/impact/subobject-bounds.md

-### Subobject bounds
+### Opportunistic subobject bounds

-CHERI C/C++ also supports automatically restricting the bounds when a pointer is taken to a subobject &mdash; for example, an array embedded within another structure that itself has been heap allocated.
+CHERI C/C++ also supports opportunistically restricting the bounds when a pointer is taken to a subobject &mdash; for example, an array embedded within another structure that itself has been heap allocated.
-This will prevent an overflow on that array from affecting the remainder of the structure, improving spatial safety.
+Subject to limitations arising from imprecise bounds, this will prevent an overflow on that array from affecting the remainder of the structure, improving spatial safety.
 Subobject bounds are not enabled by default as they may require additional source code changes for compatibility, but can be enabled using the `-Xclang -cheri-bounds=subobject-safe` compiler flag.